forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ## Intellisense for SObjects

-To ensure that the intellisense feature correctly prompts completion suggestions, you must refresh the SObject definitions.
+To ensure that the Intellisense feature correctly prompts completion suggestions, you must refresh the SObject definitions.
 Run the **SFDX: Refresh SObject Definitions** command from the Command Palette.

 You can now preview, view, or go to definitions of: